SzDudek/SzDudek/README.md

 # Szymon Dudek
 ### About Me
 ---
-I am a student in 2nd year of Bachelor's degree, major in Computer Science.
-I am in persuit of getting an internship and first employment in IT.
+I am a student in 2nd year of my Bachelor's degree, majoring in Computer Science.
+I am in pursuit of getting an internship and my first employment in IT.
-My most essential goal is to become a software developer with a wide range of languages, frameworks and tools. </br>I enjoy learning new technologies and things.
+My most essential goal is to become a software developer with a wide range of languages, frameworks, and tools. </br>I enjoy learning new technologies and things.
 I pay a lot of attention to the quality of my code.
-I like to work in a group, share my ideas and knowledge.
-Currently I am focused on improving my skills in the field of C++ and Java programming languages.
+I like to work in a group and share my ideas and knowledge.
+Currently, I am focused on improving my skills in the field of C++ and Java programming languages.
 Moreover, I am studying the basics of database management.

 ### Languages and Tools
 ---